 The Sixth Floor Museum is open on Mondays from 12pm to 6pm and Tuesday through Sundays from 10am to 6pm.
 The Museum Store and Cafe is open daily from 9:30am to 6pm and offers sandwiches, salads, ice cream, hot and cold beverages, pastries, fruit smoothies and more.
 Special program hours vary, so be sure to check the event calendar before visiting.

-Adult admission is $16, senior admission (65 and up) is $14, youth admission (6-18) is $13, and children under 6 get in free.
-If you plan on sightseeing throughout Dallas, you may want to consider getting a Dallas CityPASS ticket, which gives you a 41% discount on Dallas’ top four attractions, including the Sixth Floor Museum.
+You can find ticket prices on the museum’s website.
+If you plan on sightseeing throughout Dallas, you may want to consider getting Dallas CityPASS tickets, which save you up to 40% on admission to Dallas’ top four attractions, including The Sixth Floor Museum.

-The museum does get very busy especially on the weekends, which sell out fast.
 For a visit with the most elbow room, try to get to the museum on weekday afternoons.
-On crowded days, you might end up waiting to see the exhibits as the staff attempts to stagger the amount of people they let in at one time.
-The audio guide takes you through the exhibits in order, so the crowds build up a lot according to where they are in the audio guide.
-There is no photography allowed on the sixth floor, but you can take photos on the seventh floor if you want an approximate view of the grassy knoll.
+On crowded days, you might end up waiting to see the exhibits.
+There is limited photography allowed on the sixth floor, but you can take photos on the seventh floor if you want an approximate view of the grassy knoll.

-If you’re looking to expand upon your JFK experience, the JFK memorial is just a few blocks away at 646 Main Street.
-Tall unattached walls encase a large black square plaque with the President's name inscribed in gold.
+If you’re looking to expand upon your experience, the John F. Kennedy Memorial Plaza is just a few blocks away at 646 Main Street.
+Designed by renowned architect Philip Johnson as a cenotaph, or “open tomb,” the memorial features tall unattached walls that encase a large black granite square plaque with the President's name inscribed in gold.
 This memorial encourages reflection and contemplation and is a perfect bookend to your Sixth Floor Museum experience.